 Azure App Service Hybrid Connections

-Hybrid Connections is both a service in Azure as well as a feature in the Azure App Service.
-As a service it has use and capabilities beyond those that are leveraged in the Azure App Service.
-To learn more about Hybrid Connections and their usage outside of the Azure App Service you can start here, Azure Relay Hybrid Connections
+Hybrid Connections is both a service in Azure and a feature in Azure App Service.
+As a service, it has uses and capabilities beyond those that are used in App Service.
+To learn more about Hybrid Connections and their usage outside App Service, see Azure Relay Hybrid Connections.

-Within the Azure App Service, hybrid connections can be used to access application resources in other networks.
-It provides access FROM your app TO an application endpoint.
-It does not enable an alternative capability to access your application.
-As used in the App Service, each hybrid connection correlates to a single TCP host and port combination.
-This means that the hybrid connection endpoint can be on any operating system and any application provided you are hitting a TCP listening port.
-Hybrid connections does not know or care what the application protocol is or what you are accessing.
+Within App Service, Hybrid Connections can be used to access application resources in other networks.
+It provides access from your app to an application endpoint.
+It does not enable an alternate capability to access your application.
+As used in App Service, each Hybrid Connection correlates to a single TCP host and port combination.
+This means that the Hybrid Connection endpoint can be on any operating system and any application, provided you are accessing a TCP listening port.
+The Hybrid Connections feature does not know or care what the application protocol is, or what you are accessing.
 It is simply providing network access.

 How it works

-Through the two joined connections your app has a TCP tunnel to a fixed host:port combination on the other side of the HCM.
-The connection uses TLS 1.2 for security and SAS keys for authentication/authorization.
+Through the two joined connections, your app has a TCP tunnel to a fixed host:port combination on the other side of the HCM.
+The connection uses TLS 1.2 for security and shared access signature (SAS) keys for authentication and authorization.

-When your app makes a DNS request that matches a configure Hybrid Connection endpoint, then the outbound TCP traffic will be redirected down the hybrid connection.
+When your app makes a DNS request that matches a configured Hybrid Connection endpoint, the outbound TCP traffic will be redirected through the Hybrid Connection.

 This means that you should try to always use a DNS name for your Hybrid Connection.
 Some client software does not do a DNS lookup if the endpoint uses an IP address instead.

-There are two types of hybrid connections, the new hybrid connections that are offered as a service under Azure Relay and the older BizTalk Hybrid Connections.
-The older BizTalk Hybrid Connections are referred to as Classic Hybrid Connections in the portal.
-There is more information later in this document about them.
+The Hybrid Connections feature has two types: the Hybrid Connections that are offered as a service under Service Bus Relay, and the older Azure BizTalk Services Hybrid Connections.
+The latter are referred to as Classic Hybrid Connections in the portal.
+There is more information about them later in this article.

-- Apps can securely access on premises systems and services securely
+- Apps can access on-premises systems and services securely.

-- it normally does not require firewall holes as the connections are all outbound over standard web ports
+- It normally does not require firewall holes.
+The connections are all outbound over standard web ports.

-- because the feature is network level that also means that it is agnostic to the language used by your app and the technology used by the endpoint
+- Because the feature is network level, it is agnostic to the language used by your app and the technology used by the endpoint.

 Things you cannot do with Hybrid Connections